 On the other hand, the credit bureaus may also be reporting information that is incorrect.
 They could be reporting balances that are not correct or could be providing inaccurate information about the status of some of your accounts.

 Regardless of who is at fault, remedying errors on your credit report is a great way to quickly improve your score.
 To see what errors there are, request a credit report from one of the three credit bureaus (you can get one free credit report from each credit bureau once a year).
 Scan through the various accounts in your credit report.
 If you find any errors, make note of it as well a s which lender it came from.

 If the error is stemming from the lender, call your lender and try to remedy the situation.
 Show what the error is on your credit report and ask that your lender provide the accurate information and update the information they send to the credit bureau.
 If the error is coming from the credit bureau, call the credit bureau and dispute the inaccuracy and ask them to right the wrongs you found on your account.

 Doing this will require you to dig through your credit report and may be time consuming, but it is surely worth it.
 Fixing errors is an immediate fix to your account that is sure to help boost your score once the errors are corrected.

 Did you know that lenders aren’t required to report your payments to credit bureaus?
 Like lenders, landlords and utility companies are also not required to report your successful payments.
 While lenders almost always report your payments, landlords and utility companies don’t.
-However, if you contact your landlord and utility company and ask that they do, paying utilities and paying rent can build your credit score.
+However, if you contact your landlord and utility company and ask what they do, paying utilities and paying rent can build your credit score.